brycewray/eleventy_solo/src/posts/2020/05/battle-ios-email-heavyweights.md

            |_ FolderLevel Four
 ```

 .&nbsp;.&nbsp;. in which case, AltaMail and Preside pretty much are the only games in town.
-Attorneys especially ache for this kind of functionality in an iOS email app, since they often keep at least one separate "master" folder and practically never-ending sets of subfolders for *each* client's emails.
+Attorneys especially ache for this kind of functionality in an iOS email app, since they often keep at least one separate "master" folder, and practically never-ending sets and levels of subfolders, for *each* client's emails.
 Better yet is if an app can gradually "learn" how and where you file *and* start helping you do it, often with just a swipe.
 AltaMail and Preside can.
 One user said, "I'm almost always pleasantly surprised by the ability of Preside to 'guess right' about what I want to do with a specific message."

 Another key organizational feature for heavy email users is the ability to assign *tags* to emails.
 While AltaMail apparently lacks this feature, Preside not only allows this---using iMAP keywords, as is true for MailMate---but also can suggest tags for you based on past behavior.

 ### Over-the-top, smart support

-MailMate users don't need their hands held very often but, when they do have questions, they tend to be detailed questions that need equally detailed answers.
+MailMate users don't need their hands held very often but, when they do have questions, those questions tend to be detailed ones that need equally detailed answers.
 That's what these users get from Dr. Nielsen through a variety of sources, and they'd expect nothing less in support for either AltaMail or Preside.

 In reviews on the iOS App Store that go back several years, both apps' users almost uniformly proclaim the support to be superb, regardless of the issues raised; and my own anecdotal information (both my own experiences and those from others with whom I've communicated about this topic) goes along with that.